-Dr Nina Lutterjohann was Project Coordinator for the Connecting Research on Extremism (CoRE) Network in the Institute for Interdisciplinary Research on Conflict and Violence at the Bielefeld University.
-Her PhD at the University of St Andrews was entitled ‘The Limitations of Imagining Peace: The Success and Failure of International Organisations and pan-European Responses to the Georgian-Abkhaz and Moldovan-Transnistrian Conflicts’.
-She studied Political Science and History at the Westfälischen Wilhelms-Universität Münster.
+Dr Nina Lutterjohann was Project Coordinator for the Connecting Research on Extremism (CoRE) Network in the Institute for Interdisciplinary Research on Conflict and Violence at Bielefeld University.
+Her PhD at the University of St Andrews was entitled ‘The Limitations of Imagining Peace: The Success and Failure of International Organisations and Responses to the Georgian-Abkhaz and Moldovan-Transnistrian Conflicts’.
+She studied Political Science and History at the Westfälische Wilhelms-Universität Münster.
 After her Bachelors in European Studies at Maastricht University and an MA in Euroculture at Göttingen/Groningen Universities, she expanded her geographic scope to the Black Sea region and EU policy-related work through various work placements.
-Her interests include pan-European and Internationale Organisations, protracted conflicts, border regions, identity politics, migration, cultural studies, and radicalization research.
+Her interests include pan-European and international organisations, protracted conflicts, border regions, identity politics, migration, cultural studies, and radicalization research.

 Values in flux?

 A value comparison between post-communist and Turkic speaking youth/young adults’ communities in Germany